redwoodjs/redwood/docs/docs/tutorial/chapter7/rbac.md

 </TabItem>
 </Tabs>

 Our first scenario checks that we get the deleted comment back from a call to `deleteComment()`.
 The second expectation makes sure that the comment was actually removed from the database: trying to find a comment with that `id` now returns an empty array.
-If this was the only test we had it could lull us into a false sense of security—what if the user had a differnet role, or wasn't logged in at all?
+If this was the only test we had it could lull us into a false sense of security—what if the user had a different role, or wasn't logged in at all?

 We aren't testing those cases here, so we add two more tests: one for if the user has a role other than "moderator" and one if the user isn't logged in at all.
 These two cases also raise different errors, so it's nice to see that codified here.